 2. Scope Out Your Top Competitors

 Most SEOs know the value of conducting a competitive analysis.
-You’re trying to see what your up against in the organic search results.
+You’re trying to see who you’re up against in the organic search results.
 In doing so, you can also extract a lot of ideas.

 - Title and meta description content, use of keywords, and overall resonance and grab